 What is Local SEO

-Simply, it is putting a location in front of a search term.
+In 2016, it was simply putting a location in front of a search term.

 Non Local SEO Search Term: